Jose Siri Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in the league.
+- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 12th in MLB.

-- The Padres have a 3.84 team ERA that ranks seventh across all league pitching staffs.
+- The Padres' 3.79 team ERA ranks seventh among all league pitching staffs.

-- Padres pitchers combine to allow 75 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Snell makes the start for the Padres, his 14th of the season.
-He is 2-6 with a 3.91 ERA and 81 strikeouts in 69 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.